workrahul22/learning/2. Low Level Design/LowLevelDesign.md

     }
 ```

-Now imagine animal that can not walk as well as sound
+Now imagine an animal that can not walk as well as sound
-let's imagine two dogs which makes the same sound
+let's imagine two dogs which make the same sound

-How will we support all this.
+How will we support all this?

 ```mermaid
     flowchart TD